fidell1998/osticket-prereqs/README.md

 - Rewrite Module
 - VC_redistx86

-- <i>All of these files can be found in osTicket documentation.</i>
+<p>All of these files can be found in osTicket documentation.</p>

 <h2>Installation Steps</h2>

 <h3> Create a Virtual Machine </h3>
 <p>
-<b>Disclaimer:</b> Creating a virtual machine is an <i>optional</i> step in this tutorial. osTicket can be installed on a personal desktop.
-For the purpose of this tutorial, we will be creating a Windows 10 virtual machine.
+<b>Disclaimer:</b> Creating a virtual machine is an <i>optional</i> step in this tutorial.
+osTicket can also be installed directly on a personal desktop.
+For the purposes of this tutorial, we’ll be creating a Windows 10 virtual machine in Azure.

+If you plan to use your own desktop, you can skip ahead to the **"Enable IIS"** step.
 </p>
 <p>